 Cicely Paine (Atlanta, GA)

 Cicely Paine is working toward a day that all Black people can experience a boundless and fulfilling sexuality.
-She began her career as a sexuality educator with Planned Parenthood in 2011 and credits that position with helping her find her passion.
-She still uses the skills and lessons learned there in her new work as an adult store manager.
-In this role, she helps people find the tools they need to maintain sexual health and pleasure.
-Cicely was motivated to join Reproaction’s Advisory Council when she saw a new organization trying to change policy and legislation through direct action.
+She manages the Community Engagement and Advocacy Network at Feminist Women’s Health Center in Atlanta, which houses the organization’s policy and advocacy, organizing, education, and leadership development programs.
+Cicely was motivated to join Reproaction’s Advisory Council because of their approach to enacting policy and legislative change through direct action.
 Outside of her reproductive rights and justice work, she enjoys baking, traveling to warm places, and cuddling all the dogs.
-Cicely was born, raised, and currently resides in Saint Louis, Missouri.
+Cicely was born and raised in Saint Louis, Missouri.

 Cherisse Scott (Memphis, TN)

 Cherisse Scott hopes to reclaim the reproductive justice movement’s original intent of centering the leadership, expertise, and human rights of women of color.
 For more than 10 years, she has worked as a reproductive justice educator, activist, and advocate.
 Weaving these experiences together, she founded SisterReach in 2011, Tennessee’s only reproductive justice organization.
 Under her leadership, the organization has produced an informative report on the need for comprehensive sex education for Southern youth of color; organized a clergy cohort that trains faith leaders on social justice issues; and presented to the United Nations in opposition to Tennessee’s fetal assault law.
 She joined Reproaction’s Advisory Council because of her strong belief in the leadership of Pamela Merritt.
 Outside of her SisterReach work, Cherisse is an artist and songwriter and has independently produced two albums.